Optimize

 Use Quick Filters

-- Open: Display recommendations with a status of either
+- Open: Recommendations with a status of

-Not StartedorIn Progress. - Addressed: Display Recommendations with a status of
+Not StartedorIn Progress. - Addressed: Recommendations marked as

 Ignored.